ErikDanielsson/compiler_intro/minicompiler/README.md

 x86 assembly.
 Pyrate is a C-like language based on the Swedish language game "Rövarspråket": every consonant of every word is doubled and an 'o' is inserted in between.
-To compile the compiler run `make compiler`.
+To compile the grammar and the compiler run `make all`.

 Run `./compiler <file>` to compile the pyrate file to assembly.
 However, you need an assembler for Intel syntax assembly to translate